bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 : An English schoolmaster who wrote the popular book Flatland as an introduction to higher dimensions.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Baldwin/">Frank Stephen Baldwin</a>
+: An American who invented a pinwheel calculator.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Hill/">George William Hill</a>